Humanist Wedding Ceremony

 I can also offer advice on venues, photographers and other practicalities.

 But before I accept a commission from a couple, I always ask them to meet me in person first, so that you can be sure I am the right kind of person to be involved in your special day.
 We spend half an hour or so in which I get an understanding of the kind of ceremony you want, and I outline the sorts of things I could offer.
 That meeting is without charge and without commitment.
-(I'm delighted to say everyone has always gone ahead and booked me!)
+(I'm delighted to say, with only one exception, everyone has always gone ahead and booked me!)

 I conduct about 6 weddings per year.
 I would not want to do more than that, because I want each one to be special and different.
-And that takes a lot of work!
+And that takes a lot of time and effort.

 Securing the venue is definitely your first task, as good ones get booked up well in advance.
 Other matters - including getting a celebrant like me on board, and organising catering etc. - are much more straight forward, and can be left until after you've sorted the venue.